How It Works – Arctic Heat Pump

 Domestic Hot Water & Heating Cooling

 Domestic Hot Water & Heating Cooling – by adding a second zone valve the Arctic Heat Pump is able to heat both domestic hot water and a buffer tank.
 In the summer this mode can be set to heat domestic hot water and cool the buffer tank to provide zone cooling.
-Note Hydronic heating cannot be used for cooling so you would require fan coils for summer cooling, a seasonal valve would isolate the radiant floor heat as we don’t use in floor heat for cooling.
+Note: Hydronic heating can also be used for cooling by using our MX controller which does radiant floor cooling.
+This is done by monitoring the dew point and mixing the water so that condensation does not occur.

 Fan Coil Heating/Cooling